Fast Cross-Correlation for TDoA Estimation on Small Aperture Microphone Arrays: Introduction

-Subspace decomposition methods include Multiple Signal Classification (MUSIC) \cite{schmidt1986multiple} and Estimation of Signal Parameters via Rotational Invariant Techniques (ESPRIT) \cite{han2005esprit}.
-While MUSIC was initially used for narrowband signals, it was adapted to broadband signals like speech, and can be defined as Standard Eigenvalue Decomposition MUSIC (SEVD-MUSIC) \cite{ishi2009evaluation, bando2021robust}.
-SEVD-MUSIC assumes the speech signal is more powerful than noise at each frequency bin, which is usually not the case.
-Nakamura et al. introduced the MUSIC based on Generalized Eigenvalue Decomposition (GEVD-MUSIC) method to overcome this limitation \cite{nakamura2009intelligent, nakamura2011intelligent, nakadai2012robot}.
-While this method handles cases where noise is more powerful than speech, it also introduces some localization errors because the generated noise subspace is made of correlated bases.
+Subspace decomposition methods include Multiple Signal Classification (MUSIC) \cite{schmidt1986multiple}.
+Formerly used for narrowband signals, MUSIC was adapted to broadband signals like speech, and can be defined as Standard Eigenvalue Decomposition MUSIC (SEVD-MUSIC) \cite{ishi2009evaluation, bando2021robust}.
+SEVD-MUSIC however assumes the speech signal is more powerful than noise at each frequency bin.
+Nakamura et al. introduced the MUSIC based on Generalized Eigenvalue Decomposition (GEVD-MUSIC) method to overcome this limitation \cite{nakamura2009intelligent, nakadai2012robot}.
+While this method handles noisy scenarios, it also introduces some localization errors because the generated noise subspace is made of correlated bases.
 To deal with this issue, Generalized Singular Value Decomposition (GSVD-MUSIC) enforces orthogonality between the noise subspace bases and thus improves the DoA estimation accuracy \cite{nakamura2012real}.
-All MUSIC-based methods rely on online eigenvalue or singular value decompositions that are computationally expensive, and make on-board real-time processing challenging.
+All MUSIC-based methods rely on computationally expensive eigenvalue or singular value decompositions, which make on-board processing challenging.